 Calling the Health Centre

-You will still be able to call the health centre and speak to a healthcare navigator regarding any query.
+You will still be able to call the health centre and speak to a receptionist regarding a query.
 If you need help with a new or existing problem, you will be triaged in a similar way to filling out an eConsult.

-If you need to order repeat prescriptions, the quickest way for a request to be processed is by calling the health centre and selection option 1.
-You will then be diverted to our automated prescription service.
+If you need to order repeat prescriptions, the quickest way for a request to be processed is via the NHS app.

 Emergency Care